tuya-cloudcutter/tuya-cloudcutter/README.md

 ## Requirements

 - A device with a stand-alone wifi adapter (but not be your primary source of networking, ethernet is preferred for that)
-- An account with sudo / elevated privlidges - An account capable of making network setting changes.
+- An account with sudo / elevated privileges - An account capable of making network setting changes.
 - NetworkManager / nmcli - This is used to scan for Tuya APs, connect to them, and host a CloudCutter AP to run the exploit.
 If you run into issues, make sure your NetworkManager service is started.
 You may need to use the `-r` parameter if you continue to have issues.
 - Docker / Docker CLI package - This is used to create a controlled python environment to handle and run the exploit
 - An active internet connection (Somewhat optional) - This is used to download the packages to build the docker container and to download new device profiles.